-Set in a restored 1940s-era warehouse, Lincoln Restaurant opens up only for dinner, but what a meal it is — crab fettuccini, grilled octopus and a standout rib-eye steak with blue-cheese butter and cornmeal onion rings are just a few of the options from lauded chef Jenn Louis.
-In the same building, Tasty n Sons serves one of Portland’s most crave-worthy brunches, full of unexpected hits such as seasonal Moroccan chicken hash and Burmese pork stew, both topped with eggs.
+Set in a restored 1940s-era warehouse, Tasty n Sons serves one of Portland’s most crave-worthy brunches, full of unexpected hits such as seasonal Moroccan chicken hash and Burmese pork stew, both topped with eggs.
 Don’t miss the sweet biscuits and fresh berries.

-Mississippi Marketplace and Beech Pod provide a delicious introduction to Portland’s vaunted food cart scene, with more than a dozen mobile vendors serving everything from crêpes to vegan BBQ.
+Mississippi Marketplace provides a delicious introduction to Portland’s vaunted food cart scene, with mobile vendors serving inventive cuisine (even vegan barbecue!).
 Enjoy your grub with a pint at on-site German pub Prost.

 Fried egg sandwiches and fluffy biscuits headline at Gravy.
 The signature gravy, served veggie or “country-style” loaded with sausage crumbles, is almost a meal on its own.
 At the south end of Mississippi, Ecliptic Brewing offers celestial-themed brews from legendary brewmaster John Harris together with upscale fare.